-XX888 made it's first flight on 21th November 1974 and retired to RAF Shawbury for storage in 1991 with 16 Sqn.
-Months later the aircraft was scrapped and thankfully the cockpit section survived.
+XX888 made its first flight on 21st November 1974 and retired to RAF Shawbury for storage in 1991 with 16 Sqn.
+Just months later the airframe was scrapped, thankfully the cockpit section survived for preservation.

 It was then moved to Dundonald where it was on display with Buccaneer cockpits XT280

 and XV161 (now believed to be scrapped).
-The cockpit was rather complete except one or two instruments and the refueling probe.
+The interior cockpits at the time were rather complete except for one or two instruments and the refueling probe.
 XX888 had lost its canopy when in the scrapping process, the owner managed to find a replacement canopy, albeit an S.1 canopy.
-Sometime during its time at Dundonald, XX888 received a half-hearted paint job into a colour that somewhat resembles desert pink, even though this is not an ex-Gulf War airframe!
+Sometime during its time at Dundonald, the cockpit received a half-hearted paint job into a colour that somewhat resembles desert pink, even though this is not an ex-Gulf War airframe!
 This paint was actually sand textured and looked to have been applied at a very thick consistency.

-Around 2004, the cockpit moved on to a new owner who transported it to Barnstaple.
-The then-new owner Tim, intended to carry out a full restoration project on the cockpit, unfortunately this never seemed to have happened and instead stayed sat in an unused area where nature claimed it.
+Around the year 2004, XX888 moved on to a new owner who transported it to a private location in Barnstaple.
+The then-new owner Tim, intended to carry out a full restoration project on the cockpit, unfortunately, this never happened and instead stayed sat in an unused area where nature claimed it.

-Around 2009, XX888 sadly had the bottom of the cockpit chopped by an engineer, unfortunately the cut down the starboard side doesn't seem to have been done with much care or sympathy.
-In 2019, XX888 came up for sale, but due to the COVID-19 pandemic in 2020, any offers for the cockpit had to wait due to lockdown restrictions, delaying the sale.
+XX888 came up for sale in 2019 but due to the COVID-19 pandemic in 2020, any offers for the cockpit had to wait due to the lockdown restrictions delaying the sale.

-But in June 2021, the cockpit was sold to Bill Fern who moved it to the South Yorkshire Air Museum, AeroVenture by road a few weeks later on the 7th July where it became the third Buccaneer cockpit section on site! - Joining, XZ431
+By June 2021, the cockpit was sold to Bill Fern who moved it by road to the South Yorkshire Air Museum also known as AeroVenture a few weeks later on the 7th July where it became the third Buccaneer cockpit section on site! - Joining, XZ431

 and a Buccaneer test rig